-This agreement is between (student) and the William Paterson University Department of Psychology, Psy.D.
-Progra am in Clinical Psychology.
+This agreement is between (s tudent) and the William Paterson University Department of Psychology, Psy.D.
+Program in (Clinical Psychology.
 The Psy.D.
-Program in Clinical Psychology and the s student agree to the following terms: I. Terms The student will complete a supplemental supervis required for doctoral degree completion, and it is rof study.
-For students to count these supplemental clinical has program certified.
-To gain program certification • • 1.
-Log these hours in time2track or similar app by the site supervisor, a licensed psychologist plication, with the completed hours approved 2.
-Affirm that student will receive 1 hour of client contact hours. inical supervision for every 4 face-to-face II.
-Site The student will complete this supervised clinical to raining at: III.
-Liability · a small fee through the Trust.
+Program in Clinical Psychology and the studen t agree to the following terms: I. Terms The student will complete a supplemental supervised clir required for doctoral degree completion, and it is not cor of study.
+For students to count these supplemental clinical hours of be program certified.
+To gain program certification, the s - 1.
+Log these hours in time2track or similar application by the site supervisor, a licensed psychologist on, with the completed hours approved 2.
+Affirm that student will receive 1 hour of clinical s client contact hours. supervision for every 4 face-to-face II.
+Site The student will complete this supervised clinical training g at: III.
+Liability a small fee through the Trust.
 For more information, please see their website: